sha0coder/scemu/docs/CONSOLE.md

 If you want to dump an ascii string `mds` and wide string with `mdw`

 The command `mrd` for memory read dword dumps a list of dwords.
+And `mrq` for read a list of qwords.

 ## Search